SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Calculate Cross Validated R-Squared

-An even more powerful and reliable way to assess model performance is to utilise Cross Validation.
+An even more powerful and reliable way to assess model performance is to use Cross Validation.

-Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.
+Instead of simply dividing the data into a single training set, and a single test set, Cross Validation breaks the data into a number of splits and then iteratively train the model on all but one of the splits, test the model on the remaining split until each has had a chance to be the test set.

-The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data!
+The result is a number of test set validation results - depending on how many splits we divide the data into - and we can take the average of these to give a much more robust & reliable view of how the model will perform on new, un-seen data!

-In the code below, we put this into place.
-We first specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
-We also specify the metric we want to assess with, in this case, we stick with r-squared.
+In the code below, I specify 4 splits and then pass in the regressor object, the training set, and the test set.

-Finally, we take a mean of all four test set results.
+Finally, we take the mean of all four test set results.

 ```python